syncfusion-content/windowsforms-docs/WindowsForms/Split-Button/Button-Mode.md

 ---
 layout: post
-title: Button-Mode | WindowsForms | Syncfusion
+title: Button Mode in Windows Forms Split Button control | Syncfusion
-description: button mode
+description: Learn about Button Mode support in Syncfusion Windows Forms Split Button control and more details.
 platform: WindowsForms
 control: SplitButton
 documentation: ug
 ---

-# Button Mode
+# Button Mode in Windows Forms Split Button

 This feature enables you to set the button in normal or toggle mode.